Scale decomposition in compressible turbulence: Inertial dynamics sec:inertialscalerange

 \subsection{Baropycnal work}

 The other part of kinetic energy flux, $\Lambda_\ell$ in eq. (\ref{largeKE}), is intrinsically due to compressibility effects and vanishes in the absence of density variations.
 It represents work done by a \emph{large-scale pressure-gradient force}\footnote {The term``pressure-gradient force'' is used in the meteorology literature.
 It is not a force but an acceleration.} $\OL{\rho}^{-1}\grad\OL{P}$ against \emph{subscale mass flux}\footnote{Here, ``flux'' denotes a flux in space, not in scale.} $\OL{\tau}(\rho,\bu)$.
 We shall refer to $\Lambda_\ell(\bx)$ as \emph{baropycnal work} due to its inherent dependence on pressure and density variations.
 It is not entirely due to baroclinic effects for it can be non-zero even when small-scale density variations and $\grad\OL{P}_\ell$ are aligned as shown in Figure \ref{Fig:Lambda}.
-Similar to $\Pi_\ell$, it also acts as a sink in the large-scale kinetic energy budget (\ref{largeKE}), is pointwise Galilean invariant, and vanishes identically at every $\bx$ in the absence of fluctuations at scales $<\ell$.
-Baropycnal work is known to play a major role in turbulent combustion (see for example \cite{StarnerBilger80} and \cite{LibbyBray81}).
-It has also been recently observed by \cite{LivescuRistorcelli07} and \cite{Livescuetal09} to play a major role in turbulence production in buoyancy-driven flows with significant density differences.
-In such flows, termed ``variable-density flows'' by \cite{LivescuRistorcelli07}, there are two or more incompressible miscible fluid species, such as water and brine, which have significantly different densities.
+Similar to $\Pi_\ell$, it also acts as a sink in the large-scale kinetic energy budget (\ref{largeKE}) and as a source in the small-scale budget (\ref{smallKE}), is pointwise Galilean invariant, and vanishes identically at every $\bx$ in the absence of fluctuations at scales $<\ell$.
+Baropycnal work is known to play a major role in turbulent combustion (see for example \cite{StarnerBilger80,LibbyBray81}).
+It has also been recently observed in \cite{LivescuRistorcelli07,Livescuetal09} to play a major role in turbulence production in buoyancy-driven flows with significant density differences.
+In such flows, termed ``variable-density flows'' in \cite{LivescuRistorcelli07}, there are two or more incompressible miscible fluid species, such as water and brine, which have significantly different densities.